tolribeiro/tolribeiro.github.io/_posts/2020-01-28-increasing-productivy-with-thyme-app-a-web-version.markdown

 - **Synching capability**: since I have noticed that as I have the app installed in multiple Mac machines, and Thyme for Mac stores it locally only, I end up not knowing anything about my tasks from one machine once I switch to another;
 - **Fully developed mobile UI**: for now only the Desktop app looks good, but we've got some work to finish the mobile version of it;

-Interested? please star the repo (https://github.com/tolribeiro/thyme-web) and help us spread the word about Thyme.
+Interested? please star the repo (<a href="https://github.com/tolribeiro/thyme-web" target="blank_">https://github.com/tolribeiro/thyme-web</a>) and help us spread the word about Thyme.
 You are more than welcome helping us out to build a better version of it :)

-And I hope Thyme becomes as useful and helpful to you as it has been to me (I've used it to track the time I spent writing this post as well!)
+And I hope Thyme becomes as useful and helpful to you as it has been to me (I've used the web version to track the time I spent writing this post as well!)